 Who can say that there's not such an organization like HYDRA with similar goals and methods in Real Life?

 Rewatch Bonus: The Reveal that HYDRA has been infiltrating SHIELD since its inception causes loads of past scenes and events involving the organization to take on a new meaning throughout the whole of the MCU.
-For instance, knowing that Senator Stern is a HYDRA member causes his insistence on Tony Stark giving up the Iron Man armor back in Iron Man 2 to comes off less as Jerkass Has a Point and more as him trying to give HYDRA some Iron Man suits to Curb Stomp their enemies with.
+For instance, knowing that Senator Stern is a HYDRA member causes his insistence on Tony Stark giving up the Iron Man armor back in Iron Man 2 to come off less as Jerkass Has a Point and more as him trying to give HYDRA some Iron Man suits to Curb Stomp their enemies with.
 In another example, the revelation that HYDRA engineered the death of Tony Stark's father makes you wonder if there's a remote chance Obadiah Stane in Iron Man was working for HYDRA.

 Those who ship Steve with Tony or Bucky have a nasty tendency to accuse Sam of being a HYDRA mole, or depict him as one, despite the fact that Sam was a retired war vet who was never a part of S.H.I.E.L.D., and as such there's no logical way he could have been HYDRA.